 Startup Search Costs

-Search frictions determine the impacts of policies or technologies in many markets.
-Workhorse economic models used to study these impacts assume constant marginal search costs: individuals pay the same search cost to become informed about an additional price (sequential search models), or the entire price distribution (non-sequential search models).
-This paper provides evidence from a natural experiment in retail gasoline on a new form of search costs: startup costs.
-We empirically document how a temporary, large exogenous shock to consumers' search incentives leads to a permanent doubling of their search intensity for gasoline prices.
-This result is difficult to explain with a standard search model but follows directly in an otherwise standard search model with a one-time upfront cost to start searching.
+Workhorse economic models used for studying the market impacts of search frictions assume constant search costs: individuals pay the same cost to obtain price information each time they search.
+This paper provides evidence on a new form of search costs: startup costs.
+Exploiting a natural experiment in retail gasoline, we document how a temporary, large exogenous shock to consumers' search incentives leads to a substantial, permanent increase in price search.
+A standard search model fails to explain such history-dependence in search, while it follows directly from a model with a one-time up-front cost to start searching.

 JEL Classification: D83, L81